 Richard Born

-Richard Born, MD
+Richard Born, M.D.

 Goal: We seek to understand the circuitry of the mammalian cerebral cortex and how it endows us with the ability to see . . . and hear and think and talk.
 Approach: We study visual cortex of alert monkeys trained to report specific aspects of their visual experience.
 This allows us to define the neural correlates of specific percepts and then study their underlying mechanisms by activating or inactivating components of the circuit.